-I’m sure we’re all familiar with the ancient barter trade of times gone by, but did you know there used to be very real old currency that was used in trades.
-Sure it wasn’t the paper and plastic that we have today, but then again with contemporary problems in place with the world economy we may be using barter for trading soon enough – although I hope not.
-The old money currency systems that used to exist seem bizarre or even alien today, but they are compelling to say the least.
-Let’s take a look as some of the strangest old currency exchange and values of yesteryear.
+I’m sure we’re all familiar with the ancient barter trade of times gone by.
+However, did you know there used to be a very real old currency that was used in trades?
+Sure it wasn’t the paper and plastic that we have today, but then again with contemporary problems in place with the world economy, we may be using barter for trading soon enough – although I hope not.
+The old money currency systems that used to exist seem bizarre or even alien today, but they are compelling, to say the least.
+Let’s take a look at some of the strangest old currency exchanges and values of yesteryear.

 African Potato Mashers